 The same can be said for any special pet care needs you may have.
 Having a vet that specializes in pet care is essential when you live far away from the cities.

-Our Dog Hunter recently developed diabetes and thankfully we had an urgent care for pets for him.
+When our dog Hunter developed diabetes and thankfully we had an urgent care for pets for him.
 It is still an hour away and when he almost went into a diabetic coma we were lucky to get him there on time.

 Pets – Great Protectors In Rural Areas